Atlanta chosen as neutral site location for AFC Championship - NewsBreak

 Atlanta will host the AFC Championship at Mercedes-Benz Stadium if the Kansas City Chiefs and Buffalo Bills are set to face each other, the league confirmed Thursday.
 The game is scheduled for 6:30 p.m.
 ET on Sunday, Jan.
 29.

-All other potential AFC Championship Game matchups would take place at the home stadium of the higher seed, the league said.Big Game Bound: Super Wild Card Weekend preview
+All other potential AFC Championship Game matchups would take place at the home stadium of the higher seed, the league said.Report: Former Browns’ star ‘on the road to recovery’ following swimming accident

 Damar Hamlin’s cardiac arrest during the first quarter of a Jan.
 2 game between the Bills and the Cincinnati Bengals resulted in the game being declared a no-contest.
 But the outcome of the game would have had direct implications for the AFC No. 1 seed.